 Intent

 In the Early Years at Newburgh Primary School, we believe that every child is unique.
-We aim to provide the highest quality care and education for all our children and are committed to giving our pupils the best possible start to their school life by teaching them the knowledge and skills to give them a strong foundation for their future learning.
+We aim to provide the highest quality care and education for all our children and are committed to giving our pupils the best possible start to their school life by teaching them the foundational knowledge and skills necessary to secure their future learning.
 This is supported by our whole school Newburgh values of: Nurture, perform, succeed.

 Structure of EYFS at Newburgh Primary School

-Our EYFS provision is comprised of two Reception classes.
-The setting is organised in a way that children can explore and learn in a safe, open environment.
+Our EYFS provision is comprised of one Reception class.
+The classroom is organised in a way that children can explore and learn in a safe, open environment.
 Children have access to well-resourced and stimulating environments both indoors and outdoors.
+The outdoor classroom provides opportunities for children to develop their gross motor skills and collaborative learning through activities such as water play, sand pit, gardening and climbing obstacles.
+The classroom also has access to a practical area, where children can engage in messy play as well as developing their core strength by exploring paint, natural resources and playdough.

-At Newburgh Primary School we aim to stablish a safe, happy and nurturing environment with motivating and enjoyable learning experiences that enable children to become confident and independent.
+We aim to establish a safe, happy and nurturing environment with motivating and enjoyable learning experiences that enable children to become confident and independent.

-We enable our children to develop characteristics of effective teaching and learning, which enable them to become resourceful and resilient learners by:
+Enable our children to develop the characteristics of effective learning, which enable them to become resourceful and resilient learners by:

 Implementation – How do we do this?